 The following Local Rules of Procedure are hereby established by the Belmont County Court of Common Pleas, Juvenile Division:

-1.5 The Intake and Diversion Program Coordinator will discuss with the juvenile and parent(s), custodian(s) or guardian(s) a resolution of the complaint in an attempt to avoid formal court intervention.
-Should the juvenile voluntarily terminate the program, appear to make no or minimal efforts with the recommendations of the Intake and Diversion Program Coordinator or receive a second offense during the intake procedure then the original complaint will be formally filed with the Court and referred to the judge.
+1.5 The Diversion Program Coordinator will discuss with the juvenile and parent(s), custodian(s) or guardian(s) a resolution of the complaint in an attempt to avoid formal court intervention.
+Should the juvenile voluntarily terminate the program, appear to make no or minimal efforts with the recommendations of the Diversion Program Coordinator or receive a second offense during the intake procedure then the original complaint will be formally filed with the Court and referred to the judge.